Shuliman/Test-task-NBP/README.md

 4. Ensure that you have PHP and the necessary extensions installed on your server or local environment.

 5. Start the PHP development server or configure a virtual host to serve the project.

+6. Change API route in const from `frontend/index.js`

+7. Open in your browser `frontend/index.html`